jfvilasPersonal/oberkorn/docs/roadmap.md

       4. Add 'fcgiwrap' to NGINX-based demo container so Google tokens can be moved from POST body to GET query string.

   - Token invalidation:
-      1. Invalidate token according to claim values.
+      1. Invalidate token according to claim values (requires having an admin console).
-      2. Invalidate token for a specific user (subject).
+      2. Invalidate token for a specific user (subject property of tokens) (requires having an admin console).

   - JWKS keys management
-      1. Refresh cached signing keys schedulable.
+      1. Refresh cached signing keys in a schedulable way.
-      2. Use different available keys when validating tokens.
+      2. Use different available keys (from JWKS config) when validating tokens.

-  - Tracing:
+  - Tracing & Audit:
       1. Monitor and trace a specific user (i.e., token).

   - Monitoring